nicksergeant/snipt/README.md

 This is the codebase for the website, [Snipt.net](https://snipt.net/).

 It's a relatively well-kept Django app, so you shouldn't have too many problems getting a local copy running.
+If you need help, visit #snipt in irc.freenode.net.

 # Running the Django app